MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 The Defender for Servers plan in Microsoft Defender for Cloud integrates endpoint detection and response (EDR) protection for supported machines.
 Defender for Servers:

-- **Provides EDR protection**: Defender for Servers integrates natively with [Microsoft Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide Defender for Endpoint EDR protection capabilities for machines connected to Defender for Cloud.
+- **Integrates Microsoft Defender for Endpoint EDR capabilities**: Defender for Servers integrates natively with [Microsoft Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide Defender for Endpoint EDR protection capabilities for machines connected to Defender for Cloud.
-- **Assesses EDR solutions**: Defender for Servers Plan 2 (or the Defender CSPM plan) can agentlessly scan connected machines to check whether they have an EDR solution installed and running.
+- **Assesses whether machines are running an EDR solution**: Defender for Servers Plan 2 can agentlessly scan connected machines (Azure VMs and AWS/GCP machines) to check whether they have an EDR solution installed and running.

-    Agentless scanning is available for Azure VMs, and for AWS/GCP machines connected to Defender for Cloud, It isn't available for on-premises machines.

 > [!NOTE]
-> - Agentless scanning for EDR solutions replaces the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)).
-The MMA collected machine data for assessment against security standards provided by Defender for Cloud foundational CSPM.
+> - Agentless scanning for EDR solutions replaces use of the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) to collect machines data.
-> - The MMA is set to retire in August 2024. > - Scanning using the MMA will be deprecated in November 2024.
+> - The MMA is set to retire in August 2024.
+Scanning using the MMA will be deprecated in November 2024.

 ## EDR protection with Defender for Endpoint

-Defender for Servers integrates natively with [Microsoft Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide  near real-time, actionable threat detection and response for supported machines.
+Defender for Servers native integration with Defender for Endpoint provides near real-time, actionable threat detection and response for supported machines.

 Integrated features include: